Azure-Samples/active-directory-java-graphapi-web/README.md

 7. To see the opened project:
  a.
 Click Window/Show View/Project Explorer.
 This would show the project explorer which would show the whole project hierarchy on the left of your screen.

- b. update the web.xml file - under WebContent -> WEB-INF, locate web.xml file and open it.
-    Update 3 '<init-param>' values in the web.xml:
+ b. update the web.xml file - under WebContent -> WEB-INF, locate web.xml file and open it - update three init-param values in the web.xml:
   i.
 Replace the current param-value under TenantContextId with your tenant domain name (e.g.  MyTestConpany.OnMicrosoft.com).
 Also replace the param-value under TenantDomainName with your tenant domain name. ii.
 Replace the param-value under AppPrincipalId with the client ID value that was configured from the Azure Management Portal. iii.
 Replace the param-value under SymmetricKey with the Key value that was configured from the Azure Managment Portal.
     Save the web.xml file.
  c.
 Now right click on the project name, and select �Run As/Run on Server�.
  d.
 This would prompt you to specify a server